-2 A. (1) Pursuant to the Administration Agreement, PSNH or a third party will act as 3 administrator of the SPE, providing ministerial services and facilities necessary for the 4 day-to-day operations of the SPE in return for the Administration Fee.
-The expected 5 administration fee shall be a fixed amount not to exceed \$75,000 annually (the 6 "Administration Fee").
-Additional SPE expenses will include the miscellaneous costs 7 associated with operating the SPE.
-8 9 (2) The rating agencies will assess ongoing fees associated with the monitoring of each RRB offering.
-10 (3) The RRB Trustee will receive a fee for, among other things, (i) investing the RRB 10 11 (3) The RRB Trustee will receive a fee for, among other things, (i) investing the RRBCharge collections received from the Servicer in high quality, short-term and long-term 11 Charge collections received from the Servicer in high quality, short-term and long-term 11 12 Charge collections received from the Servicer in high quality, short-term and long-term debt instruments; (ii) maintaining a record of bondholders; (iii) calculating and remitting 11 12 13 Charge collections received from the Servicer in high quality, short-term and long-term debt instruments; (ii) maintaining a record of bondholders; (iii) calculating and remitting interest and principal payments to the bondholders; and (iv) reporting as required by the 11 12 13 14 Charge collections received from the Servicer in high quality, short-term and long-term debt instruments; (ii) maintaining a record of bondholders; (iii) calculating and remitting interest and principal payments to the bondholders; and (iv) reporting as required by the Commission or any other regulatory body.
+- 12 A. (1) Pursuant to the Administration Agreement, PSNH or a third party will act as - administrator of the SPE, providing ministerial services and facilities necessary for the - day-to-day operations of the SPE in return for the Administration Fee.
+The expected - administration fee shall be a fixed amount not to exceed \$75,000 annually (the - 16 "Administration Fee").
+Additional SPE expenses will include the miscellaneous costs - associated with operating the SPE. - 18 (2) The rating agencies will assess ongoing fees associated with the monitoring of each - 19 RRB offering. - 20 (3) The RRB Trustee will receive a fee for, among other things, (i) investing the RRB - 21 Charge collections received from the Servicer in high quality, short-term and long-term

+- debt instruments; (ii) maintaining a record of bondholders; (iii) calculating and remitting - 2 interest and principal payments to the bondholders; and (iv) reporting as required by the - 3 Commission or any other regulatory body. - 4 (4) In addition, the SPE will incur ongoing accounting and legal fees, SPE independent - 5 managers' fees, certain indemnity obligations under the RRB Transaction documents, and - 6 other miscellaneous costs from time-to-time. - 7 Q. How will the Company confirm to the Commission the final terms, pricing and costs - 8 of the RRB Transaction?